StackVista/stackstate-docs/k8s-suse-rancher-prime.md

 ## Installing the StackState Agent
-There are two ways to install the StackState Agen: via the Rancher UI or directly via helm, as mentioned in the instructions of the StackPack page.
+There are two ways to install the StackState Agent: via the Rancher UI or directly via helm, as mentioned in the instructions of the StackPack page.

 ### Install the StackState Agent from the Rancher UI: